-Not to patronize, but Cave Creek is one of the most adorable cities in metropolitan Phoenix.
+Cave Creek is one of the most adorable cities in metropolitan Phoenix — and we don't mean that in any kind of patronizing way.
 It’s tough, sure, with its biker bars and cowboy steaks.
-But the overall scenery coupled with the greasy spoon diners, merry cantinas, and Old West restaurants make for one of the most pleasant dining destinations around.
+But the overall scenery coupled with the greasy spoon diners, merry cantinas, and Old West restaurants makes for one of the most pleasant dining destinations around.
 In recent years, the main drag has boomed, sprouting everything from coffeehouses to pizza joints and pubs.

 If you plan to spend the day in this historic town, here’s where to fuel up in between antique shops.